developer-friendly/blog/docs/posts/0009-external-secrets-aks-to-aws-ssm.md

-You have also seen the power of OIDC and how it can enhance the security posture of the system, as well as reducing the need and overhead of passing credentials around having to worry about their rotations.
+You have also seen the power of OIDC and how it can enhance the security posture of the system, as well as reducing the need and overhead of passing credentials around or having to worry about their rotations.

 With the knowledge you have gained in this article, you should be able to deploy the External Secrets operator in your Kubernetes cluster and manage your secrets in a secure & efficient way and with a peace of mind.

 I hope you have enjoyed reading this article as much as I have enjoyed writing it.
-Feel free to reach out through the links provided at the top of this article if you have any questions or feedback.
+Feel free to reach out through the links provided at the bottom of this article if you have any questions or feedback.

 Until next time, *ciao* :cowboy: happy coding! :crab: :penguin: